How to plan and optimize your business and website structure

 The solutions sold by companies can be differentiated according to different categories.

-Some manufacturers differentiate by industry and offer their solutions for the automotive sector, the consumer goods industry and the healthcare industry, for example.
+Some manufacturers differentiate by industry, offering their solutions for the automotive sector, the consumer goods industry and the healthcare industry, for example.

 Example: SAP offers software solutions for numerous industries.
 Depending on the requirements and needs of the specific industry, the scope of the software is adapted accordingly.